Toilets for camping – how to poo when there’s no loo

 • Not the most comfortable option (but it could be worse!)

-The well known Thunder Down Under bucket toilet pictured below can be found at tentworld.com.au.
+The well-known Thunder Down Under bucket toilet pictured below is a popular choice for under fifty buckeroos.

 Doing it the old-fashioned way

 When all else fails (like when you forget to pack the toilet), you can always do it the “old fashioned way” by digging a cat hole aka poop hole.
-However, if you are going to do it the old-fashioned way, make sure to follow the rules for outdoor pooping etiquette listed below.
+However, if you are going to do it the old-fashioned way, make sure to follow the rules for outdoor toilet etiquette listed below.
 There is nothing worse than arriving at a campsite to find crap stained toilet paper littering the ground.
-Ewwwwwww …don’t be that person!
+Don’t be that person!

 Five simple rules for digging camping toilets:

 • You hole should be at least 150 metres from camps, trails and water sources.
 If you’re in croc-country, be extra careful.
-Check out our article on camping in croc country for a few extra pointers on being safe.
 Nothing like spotting a croc to help move things along!

 • It should be at least 30cm deep.